 As of August 2011, ITS spots are installed in about 1,600 locations positioned on expressways throughout Japan.
 On inter-city expressways, an ITS spots is installed about every 10 to 15 km, including 90 locations immediately in front of junctions, while on urban expressways there is a spots installed about every 4 km.

-Locations of ITS spots
+Locations where ITS spots have been installed

 ETC2.0 service

 Comparison of the scope of information that is provided by existing FM-VICS and ITS spots (Urban areas)